PortiaLabiata/STM32_CLI/README.md

 ## TODO

-1. Fix critical section gaps in _write, maybe add context checking?
-2. Add timeout and error handling states.
+1. Add timeout and error handling states.
-3. Do something about potentially blocking behaviour in interrupts.
+2. Do something about `_write`.

 ## Description

-This is a relatively small CLI library for STM32 UART, somewhat inspired by [uShell](https://github.com/mdiepart/ushell-stm32/tree/master), but (at least in my opinion) a little better written, although it might not be the case.
+This is a relatively small CLI library for STM32 UART, somewhat inspired by [uShell](https://github.com/mdiepart/ushell-stm32/tree/master), but (at least in my opinion) a little better written, although it might not be true.
 It reads and writes data entirely in interrupt mode, although commands themselves are processed in the main loop.

 ## Disclaimer